Danychr1/Enforcing-Security-Best-Practices-with-Linux-Permissions/README.md

 # Project: Enforcing Security Best Practices with Linux Permissions.

-  As part of the Day0 Academy Course, I worked on a project focused on the “Least Privilege” principle.
+  As part of the Day0 Academy Course, I worked on a project focused on the “Least Privilege” security principle.
 On a Linux system, I managed file permissions to ensure users had only the access they truly needed.
-This hands-on experience taught me how careful permission management enhances security while maintaining systems' functionality and efficiency.c
+This hands-on experience taught me how careful permission management enhances security while maintaining systems' functionality and efficiency.

 ## Project Overview

  - Scenario

-  While working as an IT professional in a major finance organization, I led a project to enforce the “Least Privilege” principle on a Linux system.
-The focus was on the /home/blue-team/projects directory, a key area used by the researcher2 account and the research_team group, where careful permission management was critical for security.
+  As an IT professional within a major finance organization, I led a project focused on enforcing the "Least Privilege" security principle through precise management of file permissions on the Linux platform.
+The core of this initiative was the strategic adjustment of user, group, and other permissions within the /home/researcher2/projects directory, a critical area accessed by the researcher2 user and associated with the research_team group.

  - Key Actions